Skip to content

 Run Services as Non-Root User

-It is recommended that you run the photoprism service as a non-root user by setting either the user service property or the PHOTOPRISM_UID and PHOTOPRISM_GID environment variable in your docker-compose.yml file:
+It is recommended that you run the photoprism service as a non-root user by setting either the user service property or the PHOTOPRISM_UID and PHOTOPRISM_GID environment variable in your compose.yaml or docker-compose.yml file:

 Environment Default Description